2018 Fantasy Football Rankings: Top-200 Overall Cheat SheetUpdated: Sunday, September 2nd

 With 196 receptions for 2,382 yards and 14 touchdowns through two NFL seasons, Thomas has at least 92 catches and 1,137 yards each season.
 No player has more receptions through his first two NFL seasons than Thomas.

 Even though he posted a career-low 1,001 yards last season, Evans has now begun his career with four consecutive 1,000-yard seasons.
 Only two other players — Randy Moss and A.J.
-Green — have started their careers with four 1,000-yard seasons.
+Green — in the history of the NFL have started their careers with four 1,000-yard seasons.
 Over his four NFL seasons, Evans has 32 touchdowns and a pair of 12-score campaigns.

-Down to 218 pounds (compared to 238 last rookie minicamp), Mixon is poised for bigger things in his sophomore campaign.
-The versatile back averaged just 3.5 yards per carry last season behind one of the league's worst offensive lines, but the trade for Cordy Glenn and first-round selection of Billy Price give the line two big upgrades.
+Down to 218 pounds, Mixon is poised for bigger things in his sophomore campaign.
+The versatile back averaged just 3.5 yards per carry last season behind one of the league's worst offensive lines, but offseason upgrades at left tackle and center should help.

 A top-10 fantasy back in both seasons to start his career, Howard has rushed for 1,100-plus yards in back-to-back seasons.
 Through his first two seasons with the Bears, Howard has a franchise-high 2,435 rushing yards.
 [Matt Forte (2,167), Gale Sayers (2,098) and Walter Payton (2,069) are next on the list.]
-If there's a concern with Howard, however, it's his receiving ability and how he may (or may not) fit in Matt Nagy's offense.
+Some have concerns about Howard's ability as a receiver, but apparently new coach Matt Nagy does not belong to that group."

 More Fantasy Football Rankings: